Boys deserve to feel free to express their emotions and be themselves without apology. Say hello to the next generation of modern men.

-Boys are emotionally disadvantaged from an incredibly early age and I hope this book plays an important role in countering this disadvantage by providing boys with permission to express themselves and ask for help.
+Boys are emotionally disadvantaged from an incredibly early age.
+I hope this book plays an important role in countering this disadvantage by providing boys with permission to express themselves and ask for help.

 I’ve also loved hearing about the vulnerable conversations that sons have been able to have with their parents as a result of reading the book.

 What are some things boy mamas need to think about in raising their sons in today’s modern world?

-The world we are currently living in is presenting huge challenges for young people and so it’s more important than ever that we give them the skills to nurture their mental health.
+The world we are currently living in is presenting huge challenges for young people.
+So it’s more important than ever that we give them the skills to nurture their mental health.